gdha/mismas/README.md

 ## rear2docker.sh
 Script to generate a container image of the root file system of a ReaR recovery image.
 Just for the fun of it ;-)

+## make-zero-files.sh
+Script to create zero-files under all mounted file systems which will be removed again so we have a much better compression ratio with 'dd'.